KBradshaw64/README-generator/Develop/README.md

   ## Description

-  This project is deigned to help streamline the creation of a README file based on user input.
-The framework may not provide all the details for every project but it will get you started and save time/effort.
-It was also a great way to familiarize myself with the basics of node.js and inquirer.
+  This command-line application is designed to generate a README.md file based on user input.
+It may not cover all needs for every project, but it will save time laying the framework.
+This was an excellent excersize for getting to som eof the node.js and inquirer basics.

   ## Table of Contents